balancer/balancer-v2-monorepo/pkg/deployments/tasks/20221123-pool-recovery-helper/readme.md

 # 2022-11-22 - Pool Recovery Helper

-Deployment of the `PoolRecoveryHelper`, which allows creating Managed Pools.
+Deployment of the `PoolRecoveryHelper`, which provides a permissionless way to make Pools enter Recovery Mode, provided one of their Rate Providers is failing..

 ## Useful Files